Agnostic/mnml/README.markdown

 });
 ```
 ### removeEvent
-Use removeEvent to remove a event.
+Use removeEvent to remove an event.
 ```javascript
 app.removeEvent('changePage');
 ```